Kaitlynn N. Lilly

 KaitlynnLilly_Headshot.jpg

 Hello!
-I am a second year Ph.D. student in the Applied Mathematics Department at the University of Washington advised by Tom Trogdon.
-I am broadly interested in numerical methods for partial differential equations (PDEs).
+I am a Ph.D. candidate in the Applied Mathematics Department at the University of Washington advised by Tom Trogdon.
+I am broadly interested in numerical analysis, Riemann-Hilbert problems, PDEs, approximation theory, and spectral methods.

 Previously, I did a dual BS at University of Maryland, Baltimore County in Mathematics and Physics.